npeter/ioBroker.apsystems-ecu/README.md

 ### Inverters:
 - QS1 - single device tested
-- YC600 - not tested
+- YC600 - multiple inverters tested
 - YC1000 - not tested
-- Remark: The implementation is prepared for YC600, YC1000 and multiple inverters in any combination  but not tested yet.
+- Remark: The implementation is prepared for YC600, YC1000 and multiple inverters in any combination  but not fully tested.

 ## Interface and protocol